HL7/cqf-measures/input/pages/measure-conformance.md

 | Numerator Exclusion                        | Entities that should be removed from the QM's Numerator before determining if Numerator criteria are met.
 Numerator Exclusions are used in Proportion and Ratio measures to help narrow the Numerator.                                                                                                                                            |
 {: .grid}

-* Initial population : Identify those cases that meet the Initial Population criteria.
+* Initial population: Identify those cases that meet the Initial Population criteria.
 (Some ratio measures will require multiple initial populations, one for the numerator, and one for the denominator.)
-* Denominator : Identify that subset of the Initial Population that meet the Denominator criteria.
+* Denominator: Identify that subset of the Initial Population that meet the Denominator criteria.
-* Denominator Exclusion : Identify that subset of the Denominator that meet the Denominator Exclusion criteria.
+* Denominator Exclusion: Identify that subset of the Denominator that meet the Denominator Exclusion criteria.
-* Numerator : Identify that subset of the Initial Population that meet the Numerator criteria.
+* Numerator: Identify that subset of the Initial Population that meet the Numerator criteria.
-* Numerator Exclusion : Identify that subset of the Numerator that meet the Numerator Exclusion criteria.
+* Numerator Exclusion: Identify that subset of the Numerator that meet the Numerator Exclusion criteria.

 Here is an example of using the population types to select data on patients with central line catheters for a ratio measure:

-* Initial Population : Patient is aged 65 years or older and admitted to hospital
+* Initial Population: Patient is aged 65 years or older and admitted to hospital
-* Denominator : Patient has a central line
+* Denominator: Patient has a central line
-* Denominator Exclusion : Patient is immunosuppressed
+* Denominator Exclusion: Patient is immunosuppressed
-* Numerator : Patient has a central line blood stream infection
+* Numerator: Patient has a central line blood stream infection
-* Numerator Exclusion : Patient's central line blood stream infection is deemed to be a contaminant
+* Numerator Exclusion: Patient's central line blood stream infection is deemed to be a contaminant

 ##### Individual Observations